Durable Power of Attorney in Arizona

 What is a Durable Power of Attorney?

-The Arizona Revised Statutes (Section 14-5501) provides a concise definition of a Durable Power of Attorney.
+The Arizona Revised Statutes (Section 14-5501) provides a concise definition of a Durable Power of Attorney Arizona.
 In short, a Durable Power of Attorney is a document that designates someone as your legal agent.
 This gives them the authority to make a wide range of decisions for you if a disability or other circumstance leaves you incapable.
-Depending on your wishes and how much power you want your agent to have, a power of attorney durable can be fairly broad or more narrowly tailored.
+Depending on your wishes and how much power you want your agent to have, a durable power of attorney Arizona can be fairly broad or more narrowly tailored.

 General Durable Power of Attorney